 • Circular machines, knitting tubular fabric in a continuous uninterrupted length of constant width

-• Flat and circular machines for knitting garment-length sequences, which have a timing or counting device to initiate an additional garment-length programming (‘machine control’) mechanism.
+• Flat and circular machines that are used for knitting garment-length sequences.
+They have counting device that is used to initiate additional garment-length programming.

-This co-ordinates the knitting action to produce a garment-length structural repeat sequence in a wale-wise direction.
-The garment width may or may not vary within the garment length.
+It synchronizes the knitting action so that it can produce a garment-length repeat unit in the direction of the wales.
+Within the garment length, it may or may be not vary the garment width.

 Warp knitting machines are: